 Fun little memory, as a young kid my Dad had a good friend from Holland, and he even went on a vacation with my Mom to Holland to visit him.
-Fast forward a few years and I got very confused trying to figure out just where Holland was because it’s not on the map, and somehow in my mind I put Holland as both Denmark and Netherlands, and maybe both of those were the same country.
+Fast forward a few years and I got very confused trying to figure out just where Holland was because it was not on the map, and somehow in my mind I put Holland as both Denmark and Netherlands and maybe both of those were the same country.
 History lessons didn’t help this problem because the maps were not particularly helpful.
 I can now definitively say Denmark is not part of Holland.
 That’s what our geography lessons have done for me.
 Help me figure out these countries I keep hearing referred to.

 Random links I found for Denmark